Dear Golden Hill Elementary Families,

 - Nursery rhymes coming alive

-- Grade 1 butterfly releases
+- Grade 1 butterfly release

-- Students and staff smiling
+- Lots of students and staff smiling

-- Great phone calls home!
+- Great phone calls with students’ families